Vandy rides Rocker to 4-1 win, forces a Game 3 vs. Michigan

 Rocker worked around two singles, two walks and two errors through six shutout innings.
 Jack Blomgren singled against him leading off the seventh and a balk put him on second.
 Rocker struck out Joe Donovan and then left to an ovation from the fans behind the Vanderbilt dugout.

+“It’s comforting as a team to have a freshman that can do what he does on a daily basis, on a weekly basis,” said Clarke, Vandy’s catcher.
+“It gives us the energy we need, especially on a day like today.”

-Ako Thomas greeted Tyler Brown with an RBI single for the Wolverines’ only run.
+Michigan scored its only run when Ako Thomas greeted closer Tyler Brown with a base hit.

 Rocker is 10-1 in his last 11 starts, and he’s 4-0 in the NCAA Tournament with a 0.96 ERA, 44 strikeouts, five walks in 28 innings.